Baldwin V of Jerusalem: Kingship

-In 1183 Baldwin IV summoned a council to discuss who would be an acceptable alternative to Guy.
-Sibylla's supporters were not present, while her and Baldwin IV's younger half-sister Isabella and Isabella's husband, Humphrey IV of Toron, were not viable candidates due to being besieged in Kerak by the Egyptian ruler Saladin.
-Agnes of Courtenay, mother of Sibylla and Baldwin IV, suggested that Sibylla's son should be made co-king.
+In 1183, King Baldwin IV summoned a council to discuss who could succeed him as king instead of his brother-in-law, Guy.
+The supporters of the king's sister, Sibylla, were not present, while his younger half-sister, Isabella, and Isabella's husband, Humphrey IV of Toron, were not viable candidates as they were besieged in Kerak by the Egyptian ruler Saladin.
+Agnes of Courtenay, mother of Sibylla and Baldwin IV, suggested that the young Baldwin, son of Sibylla, should be made co-king with Baldwin IV.
 Agnes may have acted to foil the ambitions of Raymond of Tripoli, who also had a claim to the throne.
-As the boy had the next best claim after his mother, Agnes's proposal was widely accepted.
-Baldwin V was acclaimed, crowned, and anointed in the Church of the Holy Sepulchre on 20 November 1183, and he received homage from all the barons except his stepfather, Guy.
+As the boy had the next best claim after his mother, his grandmother's proposal was widely accepted.
+Baldwin V was acclaimed, crowned and anointed in the Church of the Holy Sepulchre on 20 November 1183, and he received homage from all the barons except his stepfather, Guy.

+Roger de Moulins and Arnold of Torroja, grand masters of the Knights Hospitaller and Knights Templar respectively, and the Latin patriarch of Jerusalem, Heraclius, travelled to Western Europe in mid-1184 to seek military aid in defense of the kingdom against potential Muslim attacks.
 It became apparent in late 1184 or early 1185 that Baldwin IV was dying.
 He summoned the High Court to select a regent for his nephew.
-Both the king and the barons wanted to prevent Guy from ruling in the name of Baldwin V. They appointed Raymond, but made Joscelin of Courtenay the child's guardian.
-Joscelin was Baldwin V's granduncle with no claim to the throne, and so the High Court trusted him, unlike Raymond, to keep the king safe.
+Both the king and the barons wanted to prevent Guy from ruling in the boy's name.
+They appointed Raymond, but made Joscelin of Courtenay the child's guardian.
+Baldwin V suffered from ill health, and the contemporary chronicler Ernoul states that Raymond insisted on not having custody of the king so that he would not be blamed if the child died; the historian Bernard Hamilton doubts that the custody arrangement was Raymond's idea.
+Joscelin was Baldwin V's granduncle with no claim to the throne and had a vested interest in keeping the boy alive.
+On the other hand, the High Court suspected that Raymond might seek to make himself king and imposed limits on his power to ensure that he could not usurp the royal dignity.